 Einstein’s formula, E=mc2, says that matter can change into energy and vice versa.
 (The “m” in this famous equation stands for “mass,” not “matter,” but laymen like us can use them interchangeably.
 The “c2” stands for the speed of light squared)

-Unlike the sum of energy and matter, what has increased in the Universe since the Big Bang is information.
+Unlike the sum of energy and matter, what has increased in the Universe since the Big Bang is structure and information.
 This increase is the fundamental truth of the Continuing Creation: The Growing, Organizing, Direction of Creation.
-2